What is OBBBA?

 Undergraduate Loan Eligibility

-• New limits on Parent PLUS loans for new borrowers beginning July 1, 2026: Annual loan limit is $20,000 with an aggregate limit of $65,000 per dependent student.
+- New limits on Parent PLUS loans for new borrowers beginning July 1, 2026: Annual loan limit is $20,000 with a lifetime limit of $65,000 per dependent student.

 Graduate and Professional Loan Eligibility

-• Graduate Federal Direct PLUS Loans have been eliminated for students who begin their degree programs on or after July 1, 2026.
+- Graduate Federal Direct PLUS Loans have been eliminated for graduate and professional students who begin their degree programs on or after July 1, 2026.

 Additional Changes